xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

       default-sdr—2 share = 1024/(1024+1024+1024)  = 25%
       sysadmin share = 1024/(1024+1024+1024)  = 25%

     * Further, under the tp_app.partition subgroup, Docker and LXC get 1024 and 1024 shares respectively.
-So, in case you’re running an LXC app and a Docker app at the same time, they will get  25/2 = 12.5% of the CPU each.
+So, **in case you’re running an LXC app and a Docker app at the same time, they will get  25/2 = 12.5% of the CPU each**.

     * If you run any one of them (typically the case), then they get to use all of 25% The remaining system subgroups will continue to get the same amount whether you run 1 or 2 or 100 apps =